SciML/DiffEqDocs.jl/docs/src/basics/faq.md

 @code_warntype f(du,u,p,t)
 ```

-and read the printout to see if there's any types that aren't inferred by the
+and read the printout to see if there are any types that aren't inferred by the
 compiler, and fix them.
 If you have any global variables, you should make them
 `const`.
 As for allocations, some common things that allocate
 are: